MrPlamen/trip-scheduler-be-main/README.md

-This is an evolving project with room for additional features such as: - Notifications - File uploads (maps, images) - More advanced permissions - Trip timelines and schedules - Location pins.
+This is an evolving project with room for additional features such as: - Notifications - File uploads (maps, images) - More advanced permissions - Trip timelines and schedules - Location pins - Kafka